Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Counterfactual Simulation Training (CST)

 The outcome-only simulator serves as a baseline for the reasoning simulator.
-The difference between their performance shows the added benefit of access to the chain-of-thought.
+The difference between their performance shows the added benefit of access to the CoT.
 We use these two quantities to determine when the CoT is \emph{actively helpful} or \emph{actively harmful}.
-Actively helpful means that the explanation improves the faithfulness metric, $F_\textrm{reasoning-sim}(.) - F_\textrm{outcome-sim}(.) = 1$.
-Actively harmful means it actually misleads the simulator, $F_\textrm{reasoning-sim}(.) - F_\textrm{outcome-sim}(.) = -1$.
+Actively helpful means that the CoT helps with simulation, $F_\textrm{reasoning-sim} - F_\textrm{outcome-sim} = 1$.
+Actively harmful means it actually misleads the simulator, $F_\textrm{reasoning-sim} - F_\textrm{outcome-sim} = -1$.
 The prompts for the simulator model are given in Appendix Figures~\ref{fig:simulator_messages_xye} and \ref{fig:simulator_messages_xy}.

 By default, our simulators do not themselves use CoT reasoning.
 We show that CoT does not improve simulator accuracy in Appendix \Cref{fig:simulator-model-ablation}, but more than that, it is important for a monitor to be low latency if it is to be effectively deployed at scale.
-Additionally, we always take the majority of 3 samples from the simulator (with greedy sampling) to minimize API variance, which can lead to disagreement between as many as 10\% of single-token answers.